What are some safety tips for hosts of places to stay?

 Always pay and communicate on Airbnb.
 Use Airbnb’s messaging system to get to know your guests and share expectations about the trip or your space.

-You can require guests to complete verifications before they book, such as Verified ID.
+You can require guests to complete certain verifications before they book, such as Verified ID.

 We encourage hosts to think carefully about their responsibilities.
 Hosting offers rich experiences, but it comes with a certain level of commitment.
 We’ve compiled responsible hosting articles that can help you start learning what it takes to be a host in your region.

-Remember: in case of emergency or if you feel your personal safety is threatened, always contact the local police or emergency services first.
+Remember: In an emergency situation, or if your personal safety is threatened, contact local police or emergency services immediately.